Skip to main content

 The internet is central to our personal and working lives, allowing us to share messages, videos, photos, music and more, all from the palm of our hands.
 However, our internet usage and online habits significantly affect climate change, contributing to 3.7% of the world's total carbon emissions, worryingly similar to the aviation industry.

 This is why it's vital to switch to climate-positive broadband to reduce your carbon footprint far beyond your home's internet use.
-Not to mention Your Co-op Broadband provides award-winning customer service and reliably fast speeds of up to 900Mbps
+Not to mention Your Co-op Broadband provides award-winning customer service and reliably fast speeds of up to 900Mbps.

 See Our Broadband deals